 As I gained more life experiences, my intrusive thoughts developed into other fears.
 Now that I was older, these thoughts turned into new scenarios, ones that felt more real.
-For example, when I started driving, I'd see myself veering off the road, hitting a side rail, flying off a ledge, or running head-on into another vehicle.
+For example, when I started driving, I'd see myself veering off the road, hitting a side rail, flying off a ledge, or running head-on into a semi.
 I didn't really want to do any of these things.
 I just wanted to get to my destination, but these thoughts would keep running through my mind, and I couldn't stop them.

-I've learned that these intrusive thoughts are our brain's coping mechanism for fear.
+I've learned that these intrusive thoughts are our brains' coping mechanism for fear.
 They distract us from the anxiety we are feeling in real life with a fictitious event we can focus on instead.
 This is your brain's way of trying to help you with the anxiety you're experiencing in real life.
 It's as if your brain is telling you, "Look, I know you're afraid, but it could be worse, so whatever is going on isn't that bad."

 Believe it or not, my childhood monsters have followed me into adulthood, and I still see them when I get anxious.
 Because I've been experiencing them for so long, I've mostly become numb to their effects.
 However, I do pay attention when these intrusive thoughts surface, as it's an indication that my anxiety is off the charts and I need to stop and assess myself.

 I want those who don't experience intrusive thoughts to know this is not something to be alarmed about.
-We are in no way looking to hurt ourselves or anyone else, we are just trying to cope with our anxiety.
+We are in no way looking to hurt ourselves or anyone else; we are just trying to cope with our anxiety.
 If someone close to you experiences these intrusive thoughts, just love and support them.
 That understanding will help ease the anxiety we feel from even having these thoughts.
 Know, though, that this is not a problem you can solve; this is a process that we will go through regardless.